laravel/docs/sanctum.md

     return $user->createToken('token-name', ['server:update'])->plainTextToken;

-When handling an incoming request authenticated by Sanctum, you may determine if the token has a given ability using the `tokenCan` method:
+When handling an incoming request authenticated by Sanctum, you may determine if the token has a given ability using the `tokenCan` or `tokenCant` methods:

     if ($user->tokenCan('server:update')) {
+        // ...
+    }

+    if ($user->tokenCant('server:update')) {
         // ...
     }